Lapis Lazuli Rough Stones

 Lapis lazuli can be found in smaller quantities in a few other countries, but the quality and colour are rarely the same.

-In recent years, material from Chile has rivalled the colour of stone from Afghanistan, but it's not easy to find and contains more limestone.
+In recent years, material from Chile has rivalled the colour of stone from Afghanistan, but it's not easy to find and often contains more limestone.

 Large quantities of lapis lazuli have also been found around Lake Baikal in the Russian region of Siberia.